Abungo-w/2420-assignment3-p2/README.md

 5. [Update index.html](#update-indexhtml)

 ## Introduction
-This is Linux assignment 3 part 2 where I have to create a web server by setting up a bash script that generates a static `index.html` file containing system information that will automatically run every day at 5:00 AM.
-Then using Nginxto display the `index.html` on a web server and 2 test file on a file server hosted on two new Arch Linux droplet with a load balancer.
+This is Linux assignment 3 part 2 where I have to set up a bash script that generates a static `index.html` file containing system information on two new Arch Linux droplets.
+The script will automatically run every day at 5:00 AM.
+Then using Nginx to display the `index.html` on the web servers and 2 test file on the file server hosted by the two new Arch Linux droplet with a load balancer.
 Additionally, it includes a `ufw` firewall configuration for system security.

 In this repository, you will find a bash script named `setup` that will create a system user name webgen and automatically set up all the files for the web server to work.